OpenSST/Framework/README.md

 # OpenSST Framework

+Hello World!

-The Open Source Security Tools Framework
+The Open Source Security Tools Framework maps security controls recommended by well known frameworks and best practices such as NIST, CIS and PCI to open source security tools.